Cystic Fibrosis Explained: Causes, Symptoms, Diagnosis, Treatment, Complications, and What’s New in Research and Care

 Symptoms

 The organs most commonly affected are the lungs, pancreas, liver, gallbladder, intestines, and reproductive organs.
-Therefore symptoms can vary in relation to the organ and age of the person.
+Therefore symptoms can vary with the organ and age of the person.

 Diagnosis